TaylorJadin/jadin.me/content/posts/2023/01/my-gif-workflow/index.md

 ---
-title: Draft Post
+title: My GIF making workflow
-date: 2023-01-31T14:26:57-0600
+date: 2023-01-31
 tags:
+- tools
-- test
+- cli
 cover:
     relative: true
-    image:
+    image: fcpro.gif
 ---

 File this in "blog it before I forget it."

-Recently I made a GIF based on an idea [Lauren](https://laurenhanks.com) had that we could use when talking about Multi-region WordPress Hosting.
-I have a bunch of different tools that I use when working with GIFs, but I think of them in sort of three categories:
+Recently I was making a GIF for [Lauren](https://laurenhanks.com) based on an idea she had that we could use when talking about Multi-region WordPress Hosting.
+I have a bunch of different tools that I use when working with GIFs, and I sort of think of them in three categories:
 1. Taking a pre-existing video and making it into a GIF
 2. Making tweaks to a pre-existing GIF
-3. Video editing tools and advanced GIF conversion
+3. Video editing tools

 ## Taking a pre-existing video and making it into a GIF
 This one is relatively straightforward.
 There are a lot of tools that do this, but by far the best one in terms of getting good quality at small file sizes is [Gifski](https://gif.ski/).
 It was originally a command line tool, but also has [a very simple and slick GUI version for macOS](https://apps.apple.com/us/app/gifski/id1351639930?mt=12).
 Looking at the website now, it looks like it has a GUI for Windows as well that I haven't used yet.
 I'm typically using the macOS GUI, and it lets you drag a video file in, trim it and resize it, and adjust quality settings.